Generic selectors

 CHAPTER 3

-Prologue to Matthew 18
+Prologue to MATTHEW 18

 You may have wondered after all the discussion to this point why very little has been said about Matthew 18.
 First, understand that it is a statute of God that applies only to those who are part of the body of Christ.
 As such, it is the law that deals with unresolved offenses.
 Additionally, it is a grave warning to anyone who refuses to try to reconcile with a brother or sister in Christ.